VM Backup Best Practices for MSPs

 It should go without saying that you should adhere to standard backup best practices when working with VM backups.
 But, as noted above, because VM production environments tend to be more reliable than other types of infrastructure, it can be easy to assume that you don’t need to take standard backup rules as seriously when working with VMs.

 But you do.
-In particular, be sure that you:
+In particular, be sure that you implement these rules to your virtual machine backup best practices:

 - Back up VMs to a secondary location by following the 3-2-1 backup rule.